SGNL-ai/adapter-template/README.md

 2. In the sidebar, click on **Collections** and create a new collection with the type set to **gRPC**.

 3. Within this new collection, create a new gRPC request.
-Enter the URL of the adapter server (e.g. `http://localhost:8080`) and select the `GetPage` method, which should be available in the dropdown if step 1 was completed successfully.
+Enter the URL of the adapter (e.g. `http://localhost:8080`) and select the `GetPage` method, which should be available in the dropdown if step 1 was completed successfully.

 ![Create a new gRPC request](/docs/assets/postman_new_grpc_request.png)